Where do your rescue dogs come from?

 Resilient Dog Rescue will provide all necessary items to set you up for success.
 This includes: a crate, collar, harness, leash, dog treats, and any medical attention needed.
 SacRDR can also provide dog food if necessary.

 How long do we keep our foster dog?

-Ideally, foster dogs stay in their assigned foster homes until they get adopted.
-We do not have a facility or boarding location to house animals overnight, so our rescue dogs rely on foster homes until they are placed with forever families, and the more stability we can provide the better.
-That said, there is no definitive or guaranteed length of time that a dog will need to be in foster care, and the time commitment required for fostering depends on the needs of each individual rescue dog.
-Some dogs find their perfect match after only a few days or weeks, and sometimes it can take months or more for the right fit to come along.
-Each foster dog is networked weekly to promote adoption; however, the amount of time it takes to find the right match will vary depending on their adoptability and fit of the applicants received. *If you can foster, but only for a short amount of time, we also need temporary fosters!
-Temp/vacation fosters take dogs from anywhere from 1 day to 4 weeks when a regular foster is out of town, or in case of an emergency.
+The time commitment for fostering depends on the needs of that individual rescue dog.
+The dog may be in the rescue for weeks to months.
+Each foster dog is networked weekly to promote adoption; however, the specific duration of foster care will vary on the adoptability of the foster dog, and the speed at which a matching family applies. *If you can foster, but only for a short amount of time, we are also in need of temporary fosters!
+Our temp fosters take dogs from anywhere from 1 day to 4 weeks while a regular foster is out of town or in the case of an emergency.
 All supplies are provided to temporary fosters.

 What is my commitment as a foster parent?

 As a foster parent, you will be responsible for the following: